a-hurst/klibs/docs/markdown/Collecting Responses.md

 self.rc.color_listener # to access/configure listener
 ```

-One of KLibs' most novel and interesting features is how easy it makes it to do experiments with colour wheels, which are often used in memory research and occasionally attention and perception research to measure how different factors affect people's accuracy at identifying a colour they had seen previously.
+One of KLibs' most novel features is how easy it makes it to do experiments with colour wheels, which are often used in memory research and occasionally attention and perception research to measure how different factors affect people's accuracy at identifying a colour they had seen previously.

 Before you can use the colour selection listener, you first need to create a ColorWheel object using KLDraw, and a callback function that draws the colour wheel to the screen.
 You also need another KLDraw object, such as a dot (with the Ellipse drawbject) that you will use as a probe that will contain the target colour during trials: